apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 `machine` field will be a random UUID.
 The `info` field contains the same info as a string, plus additional information like the process ID.

-Each running cluster node updates the `leaseEnd` time of the cluster node ID every ten seconds, to ensure each cluster node uses a different cluster node ID.
-The time is the number of milliseconds since 1970 and with every update is set two minutes ahead of the current time.
-This lease mechanism allows other cluster nodes to identify active, inactive and crashed cluster nodes.

 The diagram shows the different states a cluster node entry can be in.

 ![Cluster node ID state diagram](document/cluster-node-lease.png)